 2. Physical Health

-An important contributor a young person’s self-efficacy is physical health.
-Outdoor recreation is one of the easiest ways to simply make their body move and achieve the right amount of exercise.
-Strong self-efficacy can be understood as healthy mind and body and the positive influences they have on each other.
+An important contributor to a young person’s self-efficacy is physical health.
+Outdoor recreation is one of the easiest ways to simply make their bodies move and achieve the right amount of exercise.
+Strong self-efficacy can be understood as a healthy mind and body and the positive influences they have on each other.

 Another essential aspect of outdoor programs aimed at youth is about building a sustainable future.
 Children who grow into adulthood with an outdoor lifestyle are more likely to develop lifelong environmentalist attitudes.
 They will feel the essential value the outdoors has created in their life and recognize that a healthy connection between nature and civilization is crucial.

 With less exposure to nature, environmentalism is at risk of not mattering as much to young people.
-Outdoor programs can potentially bolster young people’s political agency by building up their self-efficacy and add environmental activism to their agendas.
+Outdoor programs can bolster young people’s political agency by building their self-efficacy and adding environmental activism to their agendas.

 People deserve a connection with nature because it is a fundamental human need.
 Camping, backpacking, or any way that we are able to be outside gives us a chance to be the best and healthiest versions of ourselves.
-That is why outdoor programs for young people matter, because young people are our future.
+That is why outdoor programs for youth matter because young people are our future.
 To overcome challenges the future holds in store, we will need them at their best.